AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 **Other documentation updates coming with the release**

-The list of error messages for Campaign Standard and Campaign Classic has been updated.
+The list of error messages for Adobe Campaign has been updated.
 [Read more](https://docs.campaign.adobe.com/doc/AC/en/technicalResources/error_messages/error_codes.html)

 The GDPR getting started guide has been improved and enriched.
 It is now a privacy management documentation including GDPR and CCPA.
 [Read more](https://helpx.adobe.com/content/help/en/campaign/kb/campaign-privacy.html)